h0mbre/h0mbre.github.io/_posts/2025-10-13-Lucid_Dreams_2.md

 #endif
 ```

 Then we get around to making sure we have enough bytes to form the metadata structure (`lf_input`) and sanity check its values before moving on to the nested envelopes.
-You'll notice that all error paths are `return 1;`, those early return error handlers will make sense later:
+You'll notice that all error paths are `return 1;`, this is so that during fuzzing and mutator development, we skip over the snapshot restore NOP instruction at the end of the main fuzzing loop in the harness.
+This cascade of timeouts will let us know that we have a bug in our mutator.
+Here is the main loop:
 ```c
 // Main input processing logic int lucid_fuzz_handle_input(void) {